LeClubSandwichStudio/LaCOOLBoard/README.md

 					Put this flag to 0(false) if the actor is notInverted(e.g : a heater is activated when Temp<TempMin)

-	Act[i].temporal:Put this flag to 1(true) if you want the actor to be actif of a period of time  , then inactif for another period of time ( this mode doesn't consider measurments at the moment )
+	Act[i].temporal:Put this flag to 1(true) if you want the actor to be actif of a period of time  , then inactif for another period of time.

 	Act[i].type:["primaryType","secondaryType"] : this array contains the priamryType and the secondaryType of the actor -The primaryType is the type associated to the sensors.
 												 (e.g : primaryType : "Temperature" is associated to the sensor of type "Temperature").
+												 -It can also be empty , in case of PURE temporal actors

 												 -The secondaryType is only used in temporal mode. it can be : -"" (empty):the actor will be on for a period of timeHigh ms the actor will be off for a period of timeLow ms